Yarn Winding: Soft Winding and Hard Winding Machines

 Different Parts and Yarn Path Diagram of Soft Winding Machine

-Among all the soft winding machine that are available in the market today, SSM and FADIS are the most dominant ones.
-They have some very similar features and some not so similar ones.
-We’ll go one by one.
-Let’s start with the Swiss one first; the SSM.
+Among all the soft winding machines available in the market today, SSM and FADIS are the most dominant brands.
+They share some very similar features and some distinct differences.
+We’ll examine them one by one.
+Let’s start with the Swiss manufacturer—SSM.

 Yarn Path Diagram of SSM TW2W Soft Winding Machine